hujiyoung/DeepFoolCodereproduction/DeepFool/Python/README.md

 ### test_deepfool.py

-We want to test DeepFool our model and dataset, we first call function `deepfool` in the deepfool.py to create adversarial example, then we calculate the accuracy of our model on the adversarial example.
+We want to test DeepFool on our model and dataset, we first call function `deepfool` of deepfool.py to create adversarial example, then we calculate the accuracy of our model on the adversarial example.
 Finally, we display the adversarial example.

 ## Reference
 [1] S. Moosavi-Dezfooli, A. Fawzi, P. Frossard: